1723 Gerard Van Keulen Nautical Map of Florida and Cuba - rare 5th state

 Description

-This is a beautiful, original-color example of Gerard van Keulen's thoroughly updated 1723 version of 'the first sea chart of the eastern portion of the Gulf of Mexico detailing the west coast of Florida' (Burden).
+This is a striking, original-color example of Gerard van Keulen's thoroughly updated 1723 version of 'the first sea chart of the eastern portion of the Gulf of Mexico detailing the west coast of Florida' (Burden).
 It is an exceptionally rare chart that appeared late in the van Keulen record, exhibiting meticulous and important revisions unique to this edition.

 A Closer Look